bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 #### COUNT
 -   `COUNT(*)`

-    Compute the number of entries in a window.
+    Compute the number of entries in a window, including `NULL`.

 #### SUM
 -   `SUM(COLUMN_EXPRESSION)`

-    Compute the sum over the window or `NULL` if the window is empty.
+    Compute the sum of non-null entries in the window.

 #### AVG
 -   `AVG(COLUMN_EXPRESSION)`

-    Compute the average over the window or `NULL` if the window is empty.
+    Compute the average over the window.

 #### STDDEV
 -   `STDDEV(COLUMN_EXPRESSION)`

-    Compute the standard deviation for a sample over the window or `NULL` if the window is empty.
+    Compute the standard deviation for a sample over the window.

 #### STDDEV_POP
 -   `STDDEV_POP(COLUMN_EXPRESSION)`

-    Compute the standard deviation for a population over the window or `NULL` if the window is empty.
+    Compute the standard deviation for a population over the window.

 #### VARIANCE
 -   `VARIANCE(COLUMN_EXPRESSION)`

-    Compute the variance for a sample over the window or `NULL` if the window is empty.
+    Compute the variance for a sample over the window.

 #### VAR_POP
 -   `VAR_POP(COLUMN_EXPRESSION)`

-    Compute the variance for a population over the window or `NULL` if the window is empty.
+    Compute the variance for a population over the window.

 #### MAX
 -   `MAX(COLUMN_EXPRESSION)`

-    Compute the maximum value over the window or NULL if the window is empty.
+    Compute the maximum value over the window.

 #### MIN
 -   `MIN(COLUMN_EXPRESSION)`

-    Compute the minimum value over the window or NULL if the window is empty.
+    Compute the minimum value over the window.

 #### COUNT

 -   `COUNT(COLUMN_EXPRESSION)`

-    Compute the number of non-NULL entries in a window.
+    Compute the number of non-NULL entries in a window, or zero if the window is empty.

 #### COUNT_IF

 -   `COUNT_IF(BOOLEAN_COLUMN_EXPRESSION)`

-    Compute the number of `true` entries in a boolean column.
+    Compute the number of `true` entries in a boolean column, or zero if the window is empty.

+#### MEDIAN
+-   `MEDIAN(COLUMN_EXPRESSION)`

+    Compute the median over the window.

+#### MODE
+-   `MODE(COLUMN_EXPRESSION)`

+    Returns the most frequent element in the window.
+Note: In case of a tie, BodoSQL will choose a value arbitrarily based on performance considerations.

 #### LEAD